Let’s talk about the big questions. You may be here because you’re wondering:

 - Relationship Over Behavior: God values relationship over behavior, for relationship determines behavior.
 Knowing our Father intimately gives us confidence to run to him for the strength to obey when we’re weak, and not run away from him.

-- Establish Experimentation: Intimacy with the Godhead is learned, like anything else, through trial and error.
-We try out different perspectives until our thoughts fit together with the Holy Spirit’s voice inside of us.
-Experimentation must be acknowledged as the starting point for each of the various scriptural frameworks that God gives to us as individuals.
+- Establish Experimentation: Intimacy with the Godhead is learned, like everything else, through trial and error.
+We try out various perspectives until our thoughts fit together with the Holy Spirit’s voice inside of us.
+Experimentation must be acknowledged as the starting point for the scriptural framework that God develops in each of us as individuals.

-- Principles in Context: Principles are like circuits that our minds create for our thoughts to run through.
-Biblical contexts are like codes that tell us where each principle fits into God’s mind.
-If we ask him, he will show us how his thoughts fit together so that our thoughts will reflect his truth.
+- Principles in Context: Principles are like circuits created by our minds for our thoughts to run through.
+Biblical contexts are like codes that show us where each principle fits into God’s mind.
+If we ask Him, He will demonstrate how His thoughts fit together so that our thoughts will reflect His absolute truth.

 Some random things that you might notice: we use the KJV and we don’t take a stand (for or against) the operation of charismatic gifts (like tongues) in the church.
 We’d be glad to share more with you if you’re curious about why.
 Just shoot us an email at email@example.com.

 To answer #3: Whenever Christians get into talking about the future, we run the risk of prophetic error.
 This can weaken our trust for one another.
-Although we are future-oriented at this blog, we do not claim any special revelation.
+Although our ministry prepares God’s people for revival, we don’t claim any special revelation.
 Nor do we delve much into topics of Bible prophecy.
 Instead, we strategize for revival using wise Biblical principles and plain old common sense.

-Once in a while, you might come across a group of people who think that their lifestyle is far superior to other Christians.
+Sometimes you’ll come across groups of people who think that their lifestyle is far superior to other Christians.
 This perspective is cult-like.
 As you talk with them, you get the feeling that these people are only interested in fighting for their own worldview.
 They may act sweet, polite and concerned, but watch out for the hidden Pharisee mentality.
-They worship their textbook beliefs more than the Word of the Trinity.
+They worship their textbook beliefs above the Word of God.

-We worship the Jesus of the Bible.
-Knowing that it’s essential to firmly uphold evangelical doctrine, we also want to help each other to stop looking down on other denominations.
-Our strategies are designed to highlight the strengths of each group of Christians so that they can take their place among the diverse, integrated body parts (1 Corinthians 12:14-27).
-This means we will all have to let go of unhealthy opinions that keep us from getting what God has to show us through each other.
-God shows us how to grow in this individually, in His timing.
+As true Christians, we worship Jesus Christ Himself.
+In addition to upholding evangelical doctrine, we want to help each other stop looking down on other denominations.
+The Sophiculture strategies draw from the strengths of each group of Christians so that we can operate together with the other diverse, integrated body parts (1 Corinthians 12:14-27).
+This means we all have to let go of unhealthy opinions that keep us from understanding what God has to show us through each other.
+God shows each of us how to grow in this individually, in His timing.

-Stick around, and you’ll see God open up a corporal dialog to address Christianity’s self-contradictory representation of the absolute truth.
+Stick around, and you’ll see God open up a corporal dialog to reverse postmodern Christianity’s self-contradictory representation of the absolute truth.
 With the invention of the Internet, interdenominational doctrinal reconciliation is no longer an impractical dream.
 We’re watching God design the strategies that will make it reality.

-Rest assured that we’re not venturing off the beaten path with any hidden denominational beliefs.
-We’re taking a stand against denominational pride by facing our own tendencies to look down on others.
+Rest assured that we’re not venturing away from evangelical Christian doctrine.
+We’re taking a stand against denominational self-righteousness, by facing our own tendencies to look down on others.
 If you’d like to, join us!